-1. Notwithstanding regulation 29, a Contractor may temporarily reduce or suspend production due to market conditions but shall notify the Secretary-General thereof as soon as practicable thereafter.

-2. If the Contractor proposes to continue the reduction or suspension for more than 12 months, the Contractor shall submit to the Secretary-General a document giving reasons for seeking a suspension of that length of time.
-The Commission shall make recommendations to the Council on the document, and in the light of those recommendations the Council shall agree to the suspension requested by the Contractor, if the prevailing economic conditions make Commercial Production impracticable.

-3. The suspension may be for a period of up to 12 months, but the Contractor may apply for more than one suspension.

-4. The Contractor shall temporarily reduce or suspend production whenever such reduction or suspension is required to protect the Marine Environment or to protect human health and safety.
-A Contractor shall notify the Secretary-General of such a reduction or suspension of production as soon as is practicable and no later than 72 hours after production is reduced or suspended.

-5. In the event of any suspension in mining activities, the Contractor shall continue to monitor and manage the project area in accordance with the Closure Plan, as modified in accordance with regulation 58.

-6. A Contractor shall notify the Secretary-General as soon as it recommences any mining activities and, where necessary, shall provide to the Secretary-General such information as is necessary to demonstrate that the issue triggering a reduction or suspension has been addressed.
+- 1. Notwithstanding regulation 29, a Contractor may temporarily reduce or suspend production due to market conditions but shall notify the Secretary-General thereof as soon as practicable thereafter. - 2.
+If the Contractor proposes to continue the reduction or suspension for more than 12 months, the Contractor shall submit to the Secretary-General in writing its reasons for seeking a reduction or suspension of that length of time.
+The Commission shall, upon determining that the reasons for the reduction or suspension are reasonable, including where the prevailing economic conditions make Commercial Production impracticable, recommend approval of the suspension to the Council.
+The Council shall, based on the recommendation of the Commission, consider the reduction or suspension requested by the Contractor. - 3.
+The reduction or suspension may be for a period of up to 12 months, but the Contractor may apply for more than one suspension. - 4.
+The Contractor shall temporarily reduce or suspend production whenever such reduction or suspension is required to protect the Marine Environment or to protect human health and safety.
+A Contractor shall notify the Secretary-General of such a reduction or suspension of production as soon as is practicable and no later than 72 hours after production is reduced or suspended. - 5.
+In the event of any suspension in mining activities, the Contractor shall continue to monitor and manage the project area in accordance with the Closure Plan, as modified in accordance with regulation 58. - 6.
+A Contractor shall notify the Secretary-General as soon as it recommences any mining activities and, where necessary, shall provide to the Secretary-General such information as is necessary to demonstrate that the issue triggering a reduction or suspension has been addressed.

-Draft regulation 31 Optimal mining of Mineral Resources

-1. In accordance with regulation 2 (2) (a) relating to sound principles of conservation and the avoidance of unnecessary waste, and to ensure that the Resources are being mined optimally in accordance with the Mining Workplan, a Contractor shall engage in the best mining practice in accordance with Good Industry Practice, and in particular shall:

-(a) Avoid inefficient mining practices;
+Optimal Exploitation under a Plan of Work

-(b) Optimize the development of the Resources, and the recovery of the Minerals and metals for the benefit of mankind as a whole; and

-(c) Minimize the generation of waste.

-2. A Contractor shall include in its annual report under regulation 40 such information and reports as the Secretary-General requests, in accordance with the Guidelines, to demonstrate that the Contractor is meeting the obligation in paragraph 1 above.

-3. If the Secretary-General determines, after consultation with a Contractor, that the Contractor is not meeting its obligation in paragraph 1 above, the Secretary-General may, by way of written notice to the Contractor, direct the Contractor to take such corrective measures as set out in the notice and within the period stated in the notice.
-In formulating the corrective measures and notice, the Secretary-General shall take into account the technical and financial resources of the Contractor, the prevailing market conditions and, where applicable, the effect on the Marine Environment.
-The Contractor shall comply with such notice.
+- 1. In pursuance of regulation 2 (2) (a) relating to the efficient conduct of activities, and the avoidance of unnecessary waste, and to ensure that the Resources are being mined optimally in accordance with the Mining Workplan, a Contractor shall, in accordance with Good Industry Practice: - (a) Avoid inefficient mining practices; and - (b) Minimize the generation of waste in the conduct of Exploitation in the Area. - 2.
+A Contractor shall include in its annual report under regulation 40 such information and reports as the Secretary-General requests, in accordance with the Guidelines, to demonstrate that the Contractor is meeting the obligation in paragraph 1 above under the Mining Workplan. - 3.
+If the Secretary-General becomes aware that the Contractor is not meeting its obligation in paragraph 1 above, the Secretary-General may, by way of written notice to the Contractor, request of a review of mining and processing activities carried out under the Plan of Work.
+The Contractor and Secretary-General shall agree any modifications to bring the Mining Workplan and any mining and processing practice into conformity with Good Industry Practice, taking account of the technical and financial resources of the Contractor, the prevailing market conditions and, where applicable, the effect on the Marine Environment.
+The Contractor shall implement such modifications and by such time as agreed between it and the Secretary-General.